-Services of legal document translators and legal deposition interpreters are often required by family law attorneys.
+Divorce document translation services are often required by family law attorneys.
 Family law topics are emotionally driven.
-Few are more emotional, however, than child custody issues.
+Few are more emotional, however, than child custody disputes involving a foreign spouse or partner.
 Regardless of the country, the court, or the litigants, a child custody case carries a certain type of emotional charge unlike most other cases.

 The emotion associated with child custody issues is amplified by the need for legal translation services.
 Most litigants are already distrustful of the court system to tell them what they can do with their child or which parent will get more custody, but adding the variable of whether the court can understand their argument creates a truly unique and difficult litigation situation.

 Let’s use a hypothetical case to explain the issues associated with legal translation in the family law context.
 The following is a situation that involves multiple avoidable legal translation issues (as discussed further below):

 Maria and Frank married in 2000.
 Maria is from Uruguay and Frank is from Spain.
 The couple had two children: Christopher and Cara.

 Because of the nature of Frank’s employment, the family moved all around the world.
 In 2013, however, the couple divorced.
 At the time of the divorce they were living in Bangor, Maine.
 The divorce proceedings were hotly contested and complex because of the child custody issues, the parents’ desire to move back to their country of origin with the children (Maria to Uruguay and Frank to Spain), and allegations that Frank was abusive.
 To add to the complexity, the courthouse where the proceedings occurred was in a rural area and there was only one Spanish court interpreter available.
 He grew up in the United States and had Mexican parents.